North Northumberland Football League

 The North Northumberland Football League is a football competition based in England.

 When it had two divisions, the highest (Division One) sat at level 14 of the English football league system and was a feeder to the Northern Alliance.
 The league consisted of teams from between the rivers Tweed and Wansbeck.

-Member teams compete in the Northumberland FA Minor Cup as well as six cup competitions run by the league; The Bilclough Cup, The Sanderson Cup, The Anderson Cup, The Runciman Cup and The Robson Cup.
+Member teams compete in the Northumberland FA Minor Cup as well as six cup competitions run by the league: the Bilclough Cup, the Sanderson Cup, the Anderson Cup, the Runciman Cup and the Robson Cup, as well as the sixth one.